tarik-korkmaz/indigo/about.md

 Hi!
 I am Tarık.
 <br>

 Thanks for checking out my personal website.
-I have recently graduated from Koc University Computer Engineering and Industrial Engineering programs.
-I will be a M.Sc. in Informatics student at Technical University of Munich starting from Winter 18/19 semester.
+I am currently a M.S. in Computer Science student at Technical University of Munich.
+I graduated from Koç University Computer Engineering and Industrial Engineering programs in June 2018.
 <br>

 I am interested in wide range of areas including mobile programming, distributed systems, blockchains, AI.
 Please shoot me an <a href="mailto:tarikkorkmaz15@gmail.com" target="_top">e-mail</a> or contact me on [LinkedIn][2] if you want to learn more about me, discuss some ideas & opportunities.